 Photo credit: bravenewtraveler You might not give much thought to your presentation title for a conference presentation.
 The conference organizers will have asked you to provide a title and an abstract for the conference programme and you manage to slap something together just before the deadline.
-But your presentation title can determine whether you have a smattering of people attending, or standing room only.
 The 10 Most Important Secrets of Powerful Presenters.
 I am one of those people who loves giving speeches and presentations.

 Apple® founder Steve Jobs was known widely for his great presentations.
 His unveiling of the iPhone® in 2007 is considered to have been one of his best presentations ever, and, if you were one of the millions who watched it online, you'll know why.
 The presentation was engaging, and passionate.
 Jobs was particularly well known for building his presentations around powerful visual aids.
+You don't have to be Steve Jobs to give a great presentation, but you do need great visuals.
+Why Simplicity Speaks Volumes The saying "A picture is worth a thousand words" is popular for a good reason: the human brain processes information more effectively when it is accompanied by images, or by short, memorable statements.
+However, many people use too many slides, or they build presentations around visual aids that are word-heavy or excessively complex.
+The results will be profound.
+Creating Great Visuals.
 5 top tips to ensure your PowerPoints are accessible – Media Access Australia.

 Microsoft PowerPoint is an easy program to use and it can be a powerful tool.

 You’re waiting outside the Moscone Center, in a queue of several thousand people, many of whom have been camping out in the cold for over 12 hours.
 The security detail for this event rivals the Democratic National Convention.
 Another hour passes before you’re comfortably seated in a giant auditorium that’s crackling with anticipation.
 Finally, at 9:43 a.m., the moment you’ve been waiting for arrives.
 The thin, soft-spoken man gracing the stage in his signature turtleneck and jeans, clears his throat, takes a sip from his water bottle, then pauses for a full 12 seconds before uttering these words: 5 Things Every Presenter Needs To Know About People.
 Presentations and Publications.
 How neuroscience beats PowerPoint coma.
-By Dr Andi Horvath We’ve all experienced — and inflicted — the condition known as Death by PowerPoint.
+We believe in the free flow of information.